miladd3/FSJ-design-pattern/README.md

 # Summary
-*FSJ(Fosounjan) Design pattern* tell you to do the easiest way to done something. and don't confuse yourself with trending frameworks or fancy stuff. its not for everyone if you have enough time to lean new trendy stuff and other things its not for you.
+*FSJ(Fosounjan) Design pattern* tell you to do the easiest way to done something. and don't confuse yourself with trending frameworks or fancy stuff. its not for everyone if you have enough time to learn new trendy stuff and other things its not for you.

 > Fosounjan is actually just say you to done it, or in our language *Fosounjan It*